karepker/karepker.github.io/about.md

 ... but at that point I set a precedent for writing regularly.
-The summer after my senior year in high school I started writing about movies I had seen, because I realized I had a terrible memory for movies, and thought it would be useful to to be to read what I had once thought about them after I inevitably forgot that I watched them.
+The summer after my senior year in high school I started writing about movies I had seen, because I always forgot them and thought writing my thoughts would be useful.

 This was my introduction to criticism.
-I initially just wrote a few sentences about the movies.
-My early thoughts were things like "It was good movie and I liked it."
+Initially, my movie "reviews" were just a few sentences like "It was good movie and I liked it."
 Over time, my critiques developed, and I began to expand beyond film into writing about books.
-I also became more interested in critical thinking, and evaluating claims logically and rationally.
+Separately, during my sophomore year in college, I became more interested in critical thinking, and evaluating claims logically and rationally.

 At this point (end of 2015), I feel like I've developed my writing enough that I'd like to start circulating it more widely, so I've taken the full plunge and decided to post it completely in public on the Internet.
-Make no mistake, I am not qualified be any sort of critic, but I believe my views can be at least unique, and I hope one day, insightful.
+Make no mistake: I am not qualified be a professional critic, but I believe my views are sometimes unique and—I hope one day—will become insightful.

 ## About me